DIY Bed Bugs Removal: Facts and Myths

 Diatomaceous earth is a proven organic insect killer and is as efficient in killing bed bugs as it is against other insects.

 The above mentioned DIY remedies are proven to be effective against bed bugs and successfully kill them.
 However, none of them promise to give 100% results and wipe out all traces of bed bugs.
-It is always better to get help from an expert pest control exterminator to effectively treat an infestation of bed bugs.***
+It is always better to get help from an expert exterminator in NYC to effectively treat an infestation of bed bugs.***